 Where to Find Big Trout

-While obvious differences exist between river and lake, trout the world over have 3 key requirements, which are oxygen, food and cover.
+While obvious differences exist between river and lake, trout the world over have 3 key requirements, which are oxygen, food and cover (in some niche situations a 4th key requirement is migration driven ultimately by reproduction, we are not talking about targeting spawning fish).
 Locating areas in any body of water providing all 3 key requirements is a priority as these will be hot spots.
 Identifying “hot spots” or “prime lies” brings you another step along the path to catching truly trophy trout.
-Big trout are dominant creatures, securing the best territory they can and will guard it against all invaders.
-So it goes without saying, by identifying a number of “hot spots” on your water, you will cast your fly into water more probable to hold trophy size trout.
+Big trout while having the capacity to be dominant creatures, will do what they want, when they want, where they want.
+So it goes without saying, identifying and regularly fishing as many “hot spots” on your chosen water(s) as possible, significantly increases your probability of encountering your target fish.

 - Examples of oxygen rich water are broken water, inlets, deep, shaded water, springs.